 Visit Responsibilities Each teacher/chaperone will be assigned duties ahead of the stay by Mackinac State Historic Parks (MSHP) to help with the activities during the evening experience.
 A pre-visit information packet will be sent to the participating school.
 It is important for teachers/chaperones to take an active role in the evening events.
 Schedules will be sent to the contact teacher in advance of the program.
 Teachers/Chaperones are required to attend to discipline problems, illness and minor injuries.

 The contact teacher will receive a packet of information including pre- and post- visit materials, schedules of events and schedules of teacher’s/chaperone’s duties, background information, video about Colonial Michilimackinac and a map of where events will take place.
 It is the contact teacher’s responsibility to distribute this information, prepare the students and teachers/chaperones for the evening and contact MSHP with any questions, comments and concerns.

-Complete applications are accepted on a first-come, first-served basis.
+Application Process Complete applications are accepted on a first-come, first-served basis.
 An application is considered complete only with deposit.
 Deposit will not be cashed until program is confirmed.
 Schools may participate in this program for one year.
 If a vacancy occurs for the following year, previous participating schools may be considered.
-Applications accepted starting on October 1 each year.
+Applications are being accepted now and can be found here.

 Questions?
 Craig Wilson P.O.
 Box 873 Mackinaw City, MI 49701 231-436-4100